 Both profiles belong to the same professional, but the second one will grab the recruiter’s attention more effectively because it includes quantified information and objective facts, such as a performance indicator and an award.

 Knowing about your accomplishments will help the recruiter picture you doing the same for their company.

 Here you will use the list of abilities and accomplishments you wrote before starting the resume.
 It will be easier to understand what you can bring to the table if you classify your expertise into categories.

 Skills can belong to one of three categories:

-Arrange your own prowess in categories of four or five subsections and organize them in order of relevance.
+Arrange your own prowess in categories of four or five subsections and list them in order of relevance.
 The most important skill for the job you are applying to should go first.

 A straightforward way to write down your achievements is to use this formula: Your action + Who benefitted + Measured result.
-For example, “Designed a program for retention of talent when onboarding employees, which resulted in a 30 percent decrease in turnover after three months.”
+For example, “Designed a program for retention of talent when onboarding employees, which resulted in a 30% decrease in turnover after three months.”

 It is preferable to list your skills and achievements in bullet points.
 This keeps the sections brief and easy to read.